-Wicklow Sudbury is a not for profit homeschooling collective and registered Irish charity.
-All income from tuition fees goes to the running of the school.
+Wicklow Sudbury is a not-for-profit homeschooling collective and registered Irish charity (CHY 22018).
+All income from tuition fees goes to the running of the school (rent, staff pay, utilities, insurance, materials etc.).
 We do not receive any state support, and we are actively applying for grants and fundraising within our community.
 We aspire to be fully transparent about our charity’s finances and activities.

 Sliding Scale based on Income Assessment